-In Pennsylvania, you may not file for a Protection from Abuse order against roommates, neighbors, co-workers, strangers, or classmates.
+In Pennsylvania, you may not file for a Protection From Abuse Order against roommates, neighbors, co-workers, strangers, or classmates.
+However, an SVPO or PFI may be an option, depending on the circumstances.
 If you are an adult household member, parent, or guardian of a minor child who is being abused, you may file for a PFA on their behalf.

 What Is Considered Abuse?